Table of Contents

 Experienced Sex Crime Defense Attorney

-Because of the perils that a defendant faces when accused of a sex crime, it is essential that he or she talk to an experienced sex crimes defense attorney.
+Because of the perils that a defendant faces when accused of a sex crime, it is essential that he or she talk to an experienced Washington, D.C. sex crimes defense attorney.
 Though a defendant may think he is safe by saying he had consent, he should never embark upon this path without the guidance of an attorney who knows how to present a defense around consent.
-If you are facing a sexual crime, you should contact Lotze Mosley for a free consultation about your case at (202) 393-0535.
+If you are facing a sexual crime, you should contact Lotze Mosley for a consultation about your case at (202) 393-0535.